kislay536/kislay536.github.io/copy_files/Metro-MPI++.md

       Different Steps of Verilation Process
   </div>

-To implement this idea in Verilator, first, we need to understand how exactly these RTL simulators work and what steps are involved from start to end.
-After a careful study, the most optimal place to implement this is just after the AST construction is completed, as we can get all the information about the entire design from all modules from the AST itself and before the elaboration step.
-As a result, the first approach we tried was to analyze the XML file that Verilator outputs, which contains information about the entire design.
-We found that it was sufficient to carry out our work since this XML file was generated from the AST.
+To implement this idea in verilator, we need to first understand how exactly these RTL simulators particularly verilator works and what are the steps involved from start to the end.
+The most optimal place to implement this is just after the AST construction is completed as we can get all the information about the entire design from all modules from AST itself and before the elaboration step.
+We first tried to analyze the XML file that verilator outputs which contains information about the entire design in xml and found that it was sufficient to carry out our work and this xml file generation was solely done from the AST that's why we chose to do it after AST construction.
   <div class="row mt-3">
       <div class="col-sm mt-3 mt-md-0">
           {% include figure.liquid loading="eager" path="assets/img/actual-design.png" class="img-fluid rounded z-depth-1" %}